An upper bound for the number of chess diagrams without promotion: Methods

-Symmetry was used in order to reduce the number of computations.
-For example, the number of pawn positions of $(P_w,P_w,p_w,p_b)$ and $(P_w,P_w,p_b,p_w)$ are equal, the same for $(P_w,P_b,p_w,p_b)$ and $(P_b,P_w,p_b,p_w)$ and for $(P_w,P_b,p_w,p_w)$ and $(P_b,P_w,p_w,p_w)$.
-The computation time and the number of classes of a quadruplet are quickly increasing from 31 to 25 chessmen.
-For example $(8,8,8,7)$ has 22 classes, whereas $(6,5,7,7)$ has 12730710.
-Computing the classes of the former takes less than a second and the latter more than four hours.
-Four quadruplets represents all the diagrams with 31 men, whereas 60 quadruplets were needed to compute the whole 25 men case.
-Moreover, the improvement generated by this method of counting pawn positions over the combinatorial method in \cite{r4} is decreasing in the same time: for 32 chessmen, the upper bound on the number of diagrams is divided by $10^7$, whereas this ratio is approximately $3$ for 25 men.
-For these reasons this way of counting pawn positions was not used for diagrams with less than 25 chessmen.
+Symmetry was used in order to reduce the number of computations: the number of pawn arrangements of $(P_w,P_b,p_w,p_b)$ and $(P_b,P_w,p_b,p_w)$ are equal.
+The computation time and the number of classes of a quadruplet are quickly increasing from 31 to 24 chessmen.
+For example $(8,8,8,7)$ has 22 classes, whereas $(5,5,7,7)$ has 31265498.
+Computing the classes of the former takes less than a second and the latter more than eight hours.
+Four quadruplets represent all the legal diagrams with 31 men, whereas 84 quadruplets were needed to compute the whole 24 men case.
+Moreover, the improvement generated by this method of counting pawn arrangements over the combinatorial method in \cite{r5} is decreasing at the same time: for 32 chessmen, the upper bound on the number of legal diagrams is divided by $10^7$, whereas this ratio is approximately $1.7$ for 24 men.
+For these reasons this way of counting pawn arrangements was not used for diagrams with less than 24 chessmen.